Ahimsa (Peace) Silk

 Eri silk is fully domesticated, raised indoors in trays or suspended bundles of leaves, and its life cycle is similar to Bombyx mori.
 My main issue with the Eri moth is the same as with multivoltine Bombyx strains; the eggs will hatch within two weeks or less, and the majority of them have to starve to death.
 In actual practice, most Eri cocoons are cut open and the pupa is tipped out; this avoids having the moth soil the cocoon while hatching out from the pupa.
 Some of the cocoons are allowed to go on and hatch, but they're also a favorite food source for some tribes in India, and the pupae are occasionally used for fertilizer.
 Check out this site from Nagaland, and look at the photos of Ericulture.
 Particularly this photo - giant trays of the Eri pupae for sale in the market to eat.
 They are not flying off into the woods.

 Tussah (from China) and Tasar (from India) silk is traditionally raised outdoors on plantations of food trees, which are watched carefully to protect the caterpillars from predation and damage.
 My problem with Tasar or Tussah silk being Ahimsa Silk, is that it just isn't practical.
 Reeled silk is the best quality and garners the highest prices; for a farmer to turn all of his prime cocoons into Ahimsa spun silk would be like turning a whole cow into hamburger without butchering out the steaks and roasts.
 In practice, the cocoons are reeled, and the unreelable portions along with the breeder cocoons are used for spun silk yarns.
 The specific processing of Tussah / Tasar cocoons varies depending on the particular species and the area where they're raised.
 Most are simultaneously killed and dried with hot air, although some are kept green (alive) because they store better, and then killed at the time of reeling with steam or boiling water.
 The idea that Tussah cocoons are plucked from the pristine jungle after the moths have hatched is unfortunately just not supported by facts.
-I asked a sericulturist in India (Dilip Barooah, in Cooch Behar) how many Tasar cocoons are allowed to hatch for breeding, and he told me it was approximately one cocoon in ten thousand.
+I asked a sericulturist in India (Dilip Barooah, of Fabric Plus in the Indian state of Assam, where Tasar, Eri, and Muga are raised) how many Tasar cocoons are allowed to hatch for breeding, and he told me it was approximately one cocoon in ten thousand.
 It's my understanding that they are on a two-crop cycle, and this probably represents the hatch rate in the second crop, which is the one considered the commercial crop; overall, an average of about 1 cocoon in 200 is required to keep the race alive.
 So the chances that lumpy hand-spun yarns contain some hatched cocoon silk is decent... but it's probably mostly made from leftovers from cocoons that were killed and reeled.
 One retailer actually tallies up the percentages of "peace" silk in some yarns - say, half of it is reeling waste and a quarter of it is breeder cocoons, making a yarn 75% "peace"- if that makes you happy, that's fine, but personally, I think it's mathematical sleight-of-hand to justify a high sale price for second-tier yarns.
 In China, Tussah pupae are also a source of food for many people, and the moths (particularly the male ones) are used in Traditional Chinese Medicine.
 There are some companies in India making "Ahimsa" silk using cocoons that have hatched for breeding - but nearly every one of that moth's offspring are killed for reeling.
 Again, I don't see how that makes the hatched cocoons morally superior to the others - they're part of the same agricultural system.
 It's like only taking milk from female cows that are kept to breed beef cattle.

 Many websites will refer to Tussah / Tasar silk as "wildcrafted," and use that as evidence that it is cruelty-free and organic.
 "Wildcrafted" has a very specific meaning - harvesting from an untended wild environment.
 Imagine walking out into the woods and picking mushrooms - that's wildcrafting.
 If you buy acreage of woods and plant mushrooms under each tree and then go back and harvest them a few months later, that's farming.
 It's very cool, yes, and I think it's a great idea - but if you plant something and then pick it, it's agriculture.
 "Wild" Tasar and Tussah silks are not wildcrafted, they are farmed.
 Some of the Indian ones may be allowed quite a bit of range - but their reproduction is controlled, the caterpillars are taken to their food plants, and the cocoons are picked like fruit once the worms are done spinning.
 They are watched over, similar to how sheep or goats are reared in open pasture; it is frequently work for young children.
 This video calls it "child labor with a smile."
 Unfortunately, this "wildcrafted" marketing idea has sold all too well - many people believe it, and even some sites that clearly produce farm-raised, heat-killed silk are using these phrases, like this site from China.
 "Water reeled" Tussah means that it is processed like Bombyx, reeled in a vat of hot water after killing the pupa.
 Check out this website on rearing Muga silk (Antheraea assamensis) - see the moths, laying eggs on sticks so that the rearers can carry the sticks to the food trees?
 See the caterpillars spinning their cocoons in piles of collected brush?
 Make sure to scroll down past the block of text, to see the big oven.